DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/gethosturl.md

 ## Install insight-agent on __worker cluster__

-The __Working Cluster__ needs to upload the data of metrics, logs, and traces to the __Global Service Cluster__ .
-Please ensure that the Insight in the __global service cluster__ is running and has exposed the address that the working cluster can access.
+The __Worker Cluster__ needs to upload the data of metrics, logs, and traces to the __Global Service Cluster__ .
+Please ensure that the Insight in the __global service cluster__ is running and has exposed the address that the worker cluster can access.

 ### Obtain insight-agent through the interface